Are you searching for something to do over Christmas Break?

 Winter break is upon us and if you’re anything like me, you’re ready to pack up the family and head out for some fun in Cincinnati!
 From arts and crafts to play time, outside, inside… this list of winter break fun is sure to keep you all entertained!

-You can WALK the Lights – Holiday in Lights at Sharon Woods on December 26, 6-9pm.
+You can WALK the Lights – Holiday in Lights at Sharon Woods on December 30,2020, 5:30-9pm.
 Enjoy a leisurely stroll through this 1-mile trail of seasonal lights featuring over 1 million lights and over 250 light displays.
 The lights will be closed to vehicle traffic on this night.
 The price for admission is $5 per person.
 You must pre-purchase your tickets for 2020.

 Get creative at the Makerspace located at the main branch of the Public Library of Cincinnati and Hamilton County.
 This is a great spot, full of tools and all kinds of apparatus to help you move your crafty visions into reality.

 Explore all of the great spaces within the Cincinnati Museum Center.
-From the Dinosaur Hall to the Science Interactives to the Children’s Museum, there’s fun to last an entire day!
+From the Dinosaur Hall to the Science Interactives to the Natural History Museum, there’s fun to last an entire day!
 And if you happen to go to Union Terminal on the weekend, be sure to see if Tower A is open (scheduled to be open on Friday-Sunday during the holiday season).
 Timed ticket purchase required and the Cincinnati Children’s Museum is currently closed due to COVID.
 They are closed on Tuesdays and Wednesdays.